 The following text is to appear when the cursor moves over each of the following

-Select maintain My Composites

-[Mouse moves over the maintain my Composites button to show the following text in Area 4.
-Also the screen view in Area 3 should then alter to show the menu items or dialog box with the options that will be available for maintaining the custom quotes page.]

-In order to perform alterations to a custom quote page display click on this button.
-Once you have selected this you can:

-Delete the page

-Reposition sections within the page

-Delete sections within the page

-Rename sections

-Change Composite page name

 Select Page

 [Mouse moves over the select page dropdown box in the maintain composites dialog box to show the following text in Area 4.]

-Select the page you wish to alter by clicking on the page name from the dropdown box.
+Select the page you wish to alter by clicking on the page name from the list below the maintain composite title box.

 Delete Page